alectries/ezepi/README.md

 association from pre-existing datasets. ezepi is built using the tidyverse and fmsb.

-This branch (v2) is an active rewrite of the ezepi package.
-You should switch back tot he main branch if you would like to use ezepi.
+This branch (main) is an active rewrite of ezepi.
+Download the latest release (v1.0.0) to use a functioning (but not perfect) version of ezepi.